My thoughts on the Top 5 Common Bridal Foundations

 Personally: I loved Sheer glow and the dewiness of it.
 I love the longwear radiant because it's staying ability is more suited to the oily skinned person out there, with that comes more coverage which I personally like!

-MUA Opinion: This brand is one that covers all - the dry, the oily and the in between.
-They all photograph beautifully and you have a great range to choose from in terms of skin type and how much coverage is wanted, Longwear Radiant has the most coverage of the range and definitely lasts the longest.
-The only two foundations that I think have a longer staying power is MAC or Estee Lauder, however, the difference is so small it wouldn't bother the majority of wearers.
+MUA Opinion: This brand covers all - the dry, the oily and the in between.
+They all photograph beautifully but dont contain SPF.
+Some can feel a little heavy depending on how much you apply or if you're used to our Second Skin foundation.
+They have a great range to choose from in terms of shades.
+Longwear Radiant has the most coverage of the range and definitely lasts the longest but it is a little heavy.
+The only two foundations that I think have a longer staying power is MAC or Estee Lauder, however, I believe our Second Skin rivals all and its talc free which is a big bonus!

 Skin Types Most Suited To: Sheer Glow normal to dry.
 Longer Radiant all skin type but oily need to powder.
 All Day Luminous normal to oily.

-Personally: I love this foundation particularly when the skin is prepped well for it.
-Its definitely for an oilier skin so it suits me on days when I want it to last and be glam all day.
-A little goes a long way as its powder based and I find it just lasts so well on me.
-I would wear this on my wedding day!
+Personally: I like this foundation but the skin should be prepped well for it.
+Its definitely for an oilier skin so it suits me on days when I want it to last and be glam all day but it can be a little drying.
+A little goes a long way as its powder based and but it does last well.
+You can always lighten it by applying a base like our Beauty Base into it.

 MUA Opinion: Its a great foundation for normal to oily skins who want coverage.
 It is a more matte coverage and can sit on a dry skin unless its prepped well.
-It lasts really well and doesn't have to be a cake-y coverage when applied in small amounts and well!
+It lasts well and you can avoid the cake-y coverage when applied in small amounts and well!

 Skin Types Most Suited To: Normal to oily skin.
 If you're drier skin you just need to prep the skin well.